HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 The total number of requests for desktop pages decreased by 9%, down to 71 from 2022's 76 requests per page.
 Similarly, mobile decreased from 70 to 66 requests.
 The count of image file types decreased by 43% in 2024

-Desktop pages requested 18 in 2024 compared to 25 in 2024.
+Desktop pages requested 18 images in 2024 compared to 25 in 2022.

 Javascript overtook images as the most requested file type.
 The median page requested 24 Javascript resources on desktop pages.
 Mobile saw 22 requests.